12 Important Texting and Driving Statistics

 - fiddling with the entertainment or navigation system

 Anything that distracts your attention from the road before you, even for a second, is considered distracted driving.
-Texting is considered the most dangerous distraction, though.
+However, texting is considered the most dangerous distracted driving activity because it involves visual, manual, and cognitive distractions.

 Let’s explore several statistics to better illustrate how dangerous texting while driving is.